assatishkumar/med-org/README.md

                                                     Default pattern (19|20)\d\d-(0[1-9]|1[012])-(0[1-9]|[12][0-9]|3[01])
   -c, --copy                                     (Optional) Copy files.
 If not provided, the files are MOVED -h, --help                                     To see this usage summary
+'''

 ## Examples

-To move files
+# To move files

 $ java -jar med-org-0.1.0-standalone.jar -s /path/to/your/media/files -d /path/to/destination/dir

-To copy files
+# To copy files

 $ java -jar med-org-0.1.0-standalone.jar -s /path/to/your/media/files -d /path/to/destination/dir -c

+# To see options (or help)

+$ java -jar med-org-0.1.0-standalone.jar -h

 ## License